mikeogunmakin/learning-data-analytics/how-to-measure-product-feature-success.md

  # How do you measure the success of a Product Feature?

-# 📘 What I Learned About Measuring Product Feature Success – Actionable Insights

 1. 🧭 **Differentiate Product Metrics vs Business Metrics**
    - Use business model frameworks like **AARRR** for high-level company metrics.
    - Use product-focused frameworks like **HEART** for feature-level assessment—but even HEART can be too high-level on its own.